call286/AmigaSID/README.md

 ## TODO
 - Add more/better documentation
-- Test the Hardware, order boards
+- ~~Test the Hardware, order boards~~
+  - Boards were kindly provided by SparxUK